Bulk import details

 For each entity or link type imported, bulk import runs through four phases:

-It copies the import data to a temporary file in the specified Bulk Import data files folder.
+1. It copies the import data to a temporary table.

-The import fails if any errors are encountered while creating the temporary file.
+The import fails if any errors are encountered while transferring the data.
 However, carrying out a preliminary verification in iBase would identify these errors in advance of the import.
 The possible errors include:

 Before running a bulk import that uses a new import specification, you can verify it with some representative sample data.
 To verify an import, click Verify on the last page of the Import wizard.